zingale/computational_astrophysics/content/git/github.md

 origin	git@github.com:zingale/mz_class_repo.git (push)
 ```

-This is just like the example or remotes we did previously, except now
+This tells us that our local repository is connected to the remote repository
-github is acting as our remote.
+on github, and referred to as `origin` here.

 This means that we call push to github and pull from there.